Dexmor096/rsschool-cv/cv.md

 ## **About Me**

 I am 33 years old.
-I'm working. in the field of sales.
+I'm working in the field of sales.
 I have been studying programming since 2021.
 Studying has already become a habit, I like to improve my skills and develop.

 -------------------------------------------------------------------------------------
 ## My Skills